camunda/camunda-docs/versioned_docs/version-8.0/self-managed/platform-deployment/kubernetes-helm.md

   - **Identity**: Deploys the Identity component responsible for authentication and authorization.
   - **Elasticsearch**: Deploys an Elasticsearch cluster with two nodes.

-:::note Connectors
+:::note
-We do not provide a Helm chart for Connectors in Self-Managed yet.
+**Connectors** are not supported by the version 8.0 Helm Charts.
+If you require Connectors, please consider upgrading Camunda Helm Charts.
 :::

 ![Charts](assets/ccsm-helm-charts.png)